 Which can be tricky.
 Because of course, it’s a nasty attitude.
 Of course, it’s rude.
 Of course, it just so happens to be an angry mom trigger point for me.

 But it’s my job to be the calm one.
 It’s my job NOT to follow her down the rabbit hole into crazy tween hormone land.

-So I simply respond to her with “Try Again” until what comes out of her mouth is acceptable or best case scenario -kind- in both her words and her tone.
+So I simply respond to her with “Try Again” until what comes out of her mouth is kind in both her words and her tone.

 And when we’ve got a level ten sass-itude, I’ve got to show exemplary mom patience skills:

 What do you say to your sister for screaming at her like that?